isnipe/iSnipe/README.md

 - _interfaceTime_ (default: 5): the time in seconds a player has to camp before showing up on the HUD.
 - _killTime_ (default: 5): the time in seconds a player has to camp before being killed, after showing up on the HUD.
 - _minDistance_ (default: 100): the minimum distance a player has to move in order to reset the timer.

+### peopleAlive
+This module takes care of recording how many people of each team are alive.
+Moreover, for each player, a HUD is created where this amount is shown and updated.